enthal/react-firebase-chat/README.md

   - a user can only view messages or post in rooms of which user is member
   - logout
 - User:
+  - Lists:
-  - Lists all Rooms of which User is Member
+    - all Rooms of which User is Member
-    - Auto-update on new Room
+    - all other Users with whom this User has a direct Rooms
+    - with indicator of unread messages
   - creates Room (unique name, no members)
 - Member of room:
   - Adds nonmember User to Room
   - Posts a Message
   - Select some Room as Current
+    - marking it read
   - Reads Messages in current Room
     - Newest to oldest (up or down, just pick one)
     - Infinite-scroll (or load more button)